In Mykolaiv, Russia continues pattern of shelling hospitals

 Kim said the Russian attacks are an “attempt to scare” residents but that the situation was “under control.”
 He said no military facilities had been hit.
 Last week, a missile strike hit a main government building in the city center, killing at least 36 people and injuring others.

-The part of the Mykolaiv hospital furthest away from where the shell landed suffered less damage, so some patients were moved to that wing.
+The part of the Mykolaiv hospital farthest from where the shell landed suffered less damage, so some patients were moved to that wing.
 Others were evacuated to other hospitals.
 In the basement, one elderly women lay on a mat on the floor.
 She had to be carried down here on Sunday night.

 On another cot in the hallway, Liuba came to the hospital with chest pains and heart trouble.
 She held up a fist to illustrate the condition of her heart now, after a night that she described as “very, very scary.”
 Upstairs, her sons were helping the considerable cleanup effort.
 Then she planned to go home, even if it was against the doctor’s orders.